A Burger That's 'Tops' With Me

 Several years ago, I stopped at Best Wings of Memphis on Summer Avenue for a cheeseburger.
 I had low expectations about it, assuming that a hot wings restaurant couldn't make a great burger.
 My doubts were put to rest after taking the first bite, for it was very delicious.
 I can't precisely remember why I liked it, but the experience stuck with me like fond memories of a beautiful woman.
 Although the burger was great, I never got around to having another one until last week.
 Taking advantage of a day off from work, I made my way back to Best Wings for another wonderful burger.
 I went there expecting more, and I wasn't disappointed.

-For those unfamiliar with Best Wings' cheeseburger, it is very comparable to Tops Bar-B-Q. Although the barbecue chain might have a slight edge in meat quality, distinguishing between it and Best Wings could prove difficult for most.
+For those unfamiliar with Best Wings' cheeseburger, it is very comparable to Tops Bar-B-Q. Although the barbecue chain might have a slight edge in meat quality, it could prove difficult for most to distinguish between the two.
 Given the similarities, it's unfortunate that Best Wings' cheeseburger doesn't get more recognition.
 To help in that effort, I put Best Wings of Memphis on my best burger list.
 While it will never substitute for a tasty Uptown Burger from Roxie's Grocery or a Local Burger with gourmet fixings, Best Wings' cheeseburger is what it is.
 I appreciate it, and I'm confident that others will too.

 Given that Best Wings of Memphis is, well, a wings joint, I should have an opinion about its primary product.
 I don't, so I'll defer to other blogs like Best Memphis Burger (which I believe would give Best Wings' cheeseburger three stars) and Memphis Gastro's Blog that have similar views about the restaurant's Buffalo wings.
 For the most part, the prevailing opinion of the wings is they are mushy and sweet that's due to its tomato-based sauce.
 I personally never had wings with a sauce like that, so I'll reserve judgment until I try them myself.

-I want to end this review by commenting on Best Wings' service. for the most part, it is very prompt in getting out orders.
-It has to be, for none of its locations (including on Elvis Presley Blvd. and Getwell Rd.) take phone orders (I'm assuming that it got "stiffed" a lot).
+I want to end this review by commenting on Best Wings' service.
+For the most part, it is very prompt in getting out orders.
+It has to be, for none of its locations (Summer Ave., Elvis Presley Blvd., Getwell Rd.) take phone orders (I'm assuming that it got "stiffed" a lot).
 At the Summer Ave. location, Gospel music plays loudly throughout the restaurant (closed on Sundays).
 I definitely felt like I was in church while chomping on my burger.
 Overall, I had a great time at Best Wings, for it was an uplifting experience in terms of both the food and atmosphere.
 That said, I won't wait another several years for my next visit.